TIY-Rails-1507/Rails/testing/39_testing.md

 ```

-This is because we did have not run the migration to create a team.
+This is because we have not run the migration to create the teams table.
 We can follow the instruction and migrate the test database:

 ```
 rake db:migrate RAILS_ENV=test